 Filming live performances

-Filming live performances and music gigs are a great opportunity to produce and film live performance videos for musicians and artists.
-Most venues will have a lighting rig with the necessary sound equipment already installed along with a suitable raised stage and a space large enough to set up camera positions to capture the performance.
-Combine this with a live audience and you have a perfect combination to produce and film great live event footage.
+Filming live performances and music gigs is a great opportunity to produce videos for musicians and artists.
+Most venues will have a lighting rig with the necessary sound equipment already installed, along with a suitable raised stage and enough space to set up camera positions to capture the performance.
+Combine this with a live audience, and you have a perfect combination to produce and film great live event footage.

 Filming live performances.
 Bille sings with backing singers behind her on a stage set with black and silver flitter